After a thrilling season, the NHL is officially over for another year. So, the team at SportsTips thought it would be a ...

 Detroit Red Wings fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the puck drop, location of the game and the all important NHL odds.

-Where did the Detroit Red Wings finish this season?
+Where did the Detroit Red Wings finish the season?

 How many games did the Detroit Red Wings win?